ArvinZJC/PaimonTray/README.md

 > May I have your attention pls? 🔥

-1. By 27 June 2022, everything looks good with Visual Studio 2022 (Version: 17.2.4) + .NET 6.0.
+1. By 1 July 2022, everything looks good with Visual Studio 2022 (Version: 17.2.4) + .NET 6.0.
 PaimonTray is built with Windows UI Library (WinUI) 3, which ships with the Windows App SDK.
 You may find [this link](https://docs.microsoft.com/en-gb/windows/apps/windows-app-sdk/set-up-your-development-environment) useful to load the project.
 Additionaly, I would like to thankfully acknowledge the following authors/projects.

    - Inspired by [PaimonMenuBar](https://github.com/spencerwooo/PaimonMenuBar).
      > We even use the same app icon.
 However, you are not expected to consider PaimonTray as "PaimonMenuBar for Windows", or vice versa.
 We have various design ideas and patterns for the target platforms, and independent development road maps.